 2. Architecture and Operation Flow

-This loop is repeated until task completion.
+This loop is repeated until the task is completed.

 3. Implementation Guide: Anthropic API and Puppeteer Integration